heohak/web-project-frontend/README.md

 ### Install Node.js and npm:

-Make sure Node.js and npm are installed on the machine.
+Make sure the latest version of Node.js and npm are installed on the machine.

 ### Install Project Dependencies: